Keddnyo/TypeCast/README.md

 * The header of the application displays the selected section and period.
 * Clicking on the header moves the digest to the beginning.
-* The color scheme of the program changes depending on the selected section.

 * The links in the digest text are clickable.
 You can go directly to the desired topic.